WSWUP/AeroEvap/docs/source/tutorial.rst

 height is 4 meters and the data frequency is 10 minutes or 600 seconds.

-This example assumes there are 8 physical or logical processors available for parallelization, if not specified the :meth:`Aero.run` routine will attempt to use half of the available processors.
+This example assumes there are 8 physical or logical processors available for parallelization, if not specified the :meth:`.Aero.run` routine will attempt to use half of the available processors.

     >>> np.seterr('ignore')